Locally unital $C^*$-algebras do not admit frames: Introduction

-In \S4 we obtain some techniical results on frames in $C^*$-algebras: we prove that the net of the finite partial sums of the series of all frame elements is bounded in norm (this results in \cite{Fuf2023Th} was obtained only for at most countable frames) and that for any state on $C^*$-algebra there exists a frame element such that the value of the state is not zero on this element (in commutative case it means that a frame must separate points, an obvious topological fact).
+In Section 4 we obtain some technical results on frames in $C^*$-algebras: we prove that the net of finite partial sums of the series of all frame elements is bounded in norm (this result in \cite{Fuf2023Th} was obtained only for at most countable frames) and that for any state on a $C^*$-algebra there exists a frame element such that this state does not vanish on this element (in the commutative case it means that a frame must separate points, an obvious topological fact).

-In \S5 we prove the theorem that if $C^*$-algebra is not unital, but locally unital, then as a module over itself it has no frames --- in particular, it has no standard frames, so there is no stabilization property for it, i.e. it cannot be represented as an orthogonal direct summand in the standard module.
-This result is a generalization to the non-commutative case the result that for spaces from class $\KIV$ which was obtained in \cite[Theorem 12]{Fuf2022Path}.
+In Section 5 we prove that if a $C^*$-algebra is not unital, but locally unital, then as a module over itself it has no frames --- in particular, it has no standard frames, so there is no stabilization property for it, i.e. this $C^*$-algebra cannot be represented as an orthogonal direct summand in the standard module.
+This result is a generalization to the noncommutative case of the result that was obtained in \cite[Theorem 12]{Fuf2022Path} for topological spaces from class $\KIV$.

-Author is grateful to E.V.
+The author is grateful to E.V.
 Troitsky, V.M.
-Manuilov, A.I Shtern, K.L.
+Manuilov, A.I.
+Shtern, K.L.
 Kozlov, A.Ya.
 Helemskii and A.I.
 Korchagin for helpful discussions.